 Photo by Jorunn

-When the Hvalfjardagong tunnel opened back in 1998, the distance from Reykjavik to Borgarnes was shortened by approximately one hour since people no longer had to drive Hvalfjordur fjord ("Whale fjord").
-Nowadays, it's not as common to drive this gorgeous fjord, so if you want to get off the beaten track in Iceland, Hvalfjordur is a must.
+When the Hvalfjordur tunnel opened back in 1998, it shortened the distance from Reykjavik to Borgarnes by approximately one hour.
+Since people no longer have to drive Hvalfjordur Fjord ("Whale fjord"), we'd consider a drive along the fjord off the beaten path in Iceland.

 At the bottom of the Hvalfjordur fjord, you'll find a trail leading to Iceland's second tallest waterfall, Glymur, which is 650 feet (198 meters) high.
-It used to be thought to be the tallest in Iceland until it was surpassed by Morsarfoss in 2011.
-The name Glymur translates to "Echo," and for a good reason.
+It was once the tallest in Iceland until Morsarfoss Waterfall surpassed it in 2011.

-The hike is beautiful and relatively easy, leading you through green mossy cliffs towards the Glymur waterfall, and it only takes about 2-3 hours one way.
-You can even book this hiking tour to Glymur waterfall with a transfer from Reykjavik.
-The hike is a truly underrated thing to do in Iceland.
+The hike is beautiful and relatively easy, leading you through green mossy cliffs towards the Glymur Waterfall.
+It only takes about 2-3 hours one way.
+You can even book a hiking tour to Glymur Waterfall with a transfer from Reykjavik for easier access to this hidden gem.

 10. Raudasandur Beach